Ahmed-Sami-Abdelaleem/blockchain-landingpage/README.md

 ## Features

-- [x] Hero Section: A captivating introduction to grab user attention and convey the value of blockchain technology at a glance.
+- [x] Dark & Light Mode: You abile to choose the theme that's you prefer.
-- [x] Blogs Section: Informative and engaging blog posts to educate users about blockchain's importance and applications.
+- [x] Blogs : Informative and engaging blog posts to educate users about blockchain's importance and applications.
 - [x] Ready to Get Started Section: A clear call-to-action encouraging users to take the next step in exploring or adopting your blockchain solutions.
 - [x] Footer: Essential links and contact information for seamless navigation and engagement.